-The Tunnel LSP label(s) is/are used by MPLS network nodes to forward a FR-MPLS packet from one PE to the other.
+The Tunnel LSP label(s) is (are) used by MPLS network nodes to forward a FR-MPLS packet from one PE to the other.
 Since MPLS LSPs are uni-directional, a pair of Tunnel LSPs carrying traffic in opposite directions is required to create a bi-directional transport.
 A Tunnel LSP label is a standard MPLS label as defined in RFC 3032.
+There can be more than one tunnel LSP since the MPLS network can use more than one tunnel as per RFC 3031.